Skip to main content

 • Refer to the Dataset page for more details on how this works.

-• The width (x encoding channel) of this bar is bound to our Mean Temperature measure (line 11).
+• The width (x encoding channel) of this bar is bound to our Mean Temperature measure (lines 13-15).

 • This is used to display orginal values in the event of a cross-highlight from another visual (more on this below)